DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ### 2.1 Purpose

-Every fortnight I met my supervisor Budi Arief to discuss the project undertaken.
+On several occasions I met my supervisor Budi Arief to discuss the project undertaken.
 These meetings were intended to provide insight into the current status of the project while assisting in any issues and providing other forms of support to the project.

 ### 2.2 Audio recordings